-If people sign up to be drivers, we get paid a bit of cash on each signup.
+If people sign up to be drivers, we earn a bit of cash on each signup.
 So, it’s a win-win-win business model, right?
-Uber gets drivers, I get paid, and the person that’s reading the content has a way to help pay off their debt or to get themselves in a better financial position.
+Uber gets drivers, I earn, and the person that’s reading the content has a way to help pay off their debt or to get themselves in a better financial position.

 So that’s why I love blogging as a way to make money and to start a profitable business.
 The cool thing about blogging, too, is that it’s very low-cost.

 You can start blogging for free on WordPress.
 Then when you want to have it hosted and stuff like that, you can pay as low as $3 a month to have a website hosted with a company like Bluehost.

 So it’s super accessible for anybody to do.
 If you think you might want to start blogging, start thinking about the knowledge you have.